October 27, 2020

 How Intelligent Cleaning Equipment Can Help With Perception of Clean

 This protocol is likely to be a practice of the past as the focus on the importance of cleanliness becomes ever more important.
-Limiting the numbers of people in buildings and stores and providing sanitization stations plus requiring masks are some of the immediate measures taken due to COVID-19, however, these alone will not prevent the spread of germs and pathogenic disease.
+Limiting the number of people in buildings and stores and providing sanitization stations plus requiring masks are some of the immediate measures taken due to COVID-19, however, these alone will not prevent the spread of germs and pathogenic diseases.

 Bringing cleaning staff and equipment into the limelight can have a major impact on how consumers and staff feel.
 As Stathakis points out: